Key Neutron and X-ray Characterization Techniques

 X-ray Powder Diffraction

 Identification and quantification of crystalline phases present in composite materials can be carried out using laboratory-based X-ray powder diffraction.
-This standard form of analysis is a component of research for alkali-activated cements and associated materials.
+This standard form of analysis is a component of research for alkali-activated materials and associated systems.

 One experimental tool capable of quantifying the amount and type of water in a sample (i.e, bound vs. free water) is thermogravimetric analysis (TGA).
 This is achieved by measuring the weight loss of a sample as a function of temperature.
 Among other things, TGA is also used to measure weight changes associated with decomposition or oxidation of a material.
 Complementary thermal analysis instruments include thermal mechanical analysis (TMA), which measures changes in dimensions and/or mechanical properties as a function of temperature, and differential scanning calorimetry (DSC), which measures heat gain/loss of a sample (endothermic vs. exothermic) as a function of temperature.